NickvanTholen/pca9634-lib/README.md

 * **Begin** - *your_name*.begin(), set up and begin the I2C connection, set OE as output and enables the chip, sets the register to the right values.
 * **Enabled** - *your_name*.enabled(state), sets the OE to turn on or off the outputs, requires a boolean value, if true the chip is enabled, if false the chip is disabled.
 * **WriteReg** - *your_name*.writeReg(reg, val), enables you to write costum values to a register in the chip, reg is the hex value of the register you want to write to.
 The val is the value you want to write to the specified register.
 Also returns the I2C status as an integer for debuging purposes.
+* **ReadReg** - *your_name*.readReg(reg), enables you to read the contents of a register to use in the programm, reg is the hex value of the register you want to read from.
+It returns the content of the register as one byte of data.
 * **On** - *your_name*.on(pin), enables you to turn on a channel, pin variable needs to be an value between 0 and 7.
 * **Off** - *your_name*.off(pin), enables you to turn off a channel, pin variable needs to be an value between 0 and 7.
 * **allOn** - *your_name*.allOn(), enables you to turn all channels on.